PSUmodeling/Cycles/docs/index.md

 `BD` is bulk density in Mg/m<sup>3</sup>, and `FC` and `PWP` are the field capacity and permanent wilting point volumetric water contents, respectively, in m<sup>3</sup>/m<sup>3</sup>.
 If any of these values are not known for a soil layer, you can enter -999 and the model will estimate the values using pedotransfer functions.

-`NO3` and `NH4` are the nitrate and ammonium masses in kg for each soil layer (important: the values are absolute masses, not concentrations).
+`NO3` and `NH4` are the nitrate and ammonium masses in kg/ha for each soil layer (important: the values are absolute masses, not concentrations).

 [(Back to top)](#contents)